SiENcE/luis/luis/luis-api-documentation.md

 # LUIS (Love UI System) API Documentation

-**LUIS** (LUIS User Interface System) is a flexible graphical user interface (GUI) framework built on top of the [Löve2D](https://love2d.org/).
-LUIS provides developers with the tools to create dynamic, grid centric, layered user interfaces for games and applications.
-The core library provides a set of core functionalities and support for custom widgets.
+LUIS (Love UI System) is a flexible GUI framework for LÖVE (Love2D).
+It provides tools to create dynamic, grid-centric, layered user interfaces for games and applications.

 ## Table of Contents